Microinjection Dosing Variability: Four Mechanical Causes and How to Eliminate Them

 A Practical Checklist for More Consistent Microinjections

-• During injection: Maintain steady delivery, use consistent dwell time if required, and avoid sudden withdrawal to reduce reflux risk.
+• During injection: maintain steady delivery, use consistent dwell time if required, and avoid sudden withdrawal to reduce reflux risk.

 Summary